bhisaac/5eFP/5eFP-SRD.md

 >>
 >> You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.
 >>
->> **_Extended Spell._** When you cast a spell that has a duration of encounter, you can spend 1 sorcery point to extend its duration to recall.
+>> **_Extended Spell._** When you cast a spell that has a duration of encounter, you can spend 1 sorcery point to extend its duration to the current game session.
 >>
 >> **_Heightened Spell._** When you cast a spell that forces a creature to make an ability check to resist its effects, you can spend 3 sorcery points to give one target of the spell disadvantage on its first ability check made against the spell.
 >>